inveniosoftware/invenio/docs/datamodel/understanding-the-rest-api.rst

 The next step, is to index it in Elasticsearch so the record can be searched.
 The record will be sent to the specified index (in the `$schema` field of the data) or the default if the attribute is not present.
 The validation of the data against the mapping is performed by Elasticsearch itself.
 In order to avoid errors and exceptions the JSONSchema should reflect the same data structure than the **ES mapping**.

 So far, the record has been loaded (deserialized), minted, persisted and indexed.
-Therefore, it is only missing the las step: `serialization`.
+Therefore, it is only missing the last step: `serialization`.
 This operation is carried out by the **serializer**.
 In this case, the `json_v1_response <https://github.com/inveniosoftware/invenio-records-rest/blob/master/invenio_records_rest/serializers/__init__.py#L20>`_ is configured as serializer for responses.
 It will apply the corresponding `Marshmallow` schema and send the created record in the HTTP reponse with code 201.

 Reading a record
 ----------------